pyatl/Submit-New-Talks/README.md

-# How to submit a talk to PyATL
+# How to submit a talk or a talk idea to PyATL

 1. Please open an issue with the name of the talk ( a working name is OK ).
 2. Describe what the talk is about.
 Be as detailed as possible.
-3. Provide a schedule of when you'd like to give this talk.
+3. (Optional but very helpful) Provide a schedule of when you'd like to give this talk.
 Please provide as many alternate dates as possible.
 Take into account that we only meet once a month (aside from Jam Sessions).

 # General Talk Rules